kstenerud/concise-encoding/cbe-specification.md

 Concise Binary Encoding
 =======================

 Concise Binary Encoding (CBE) is a general purpose, machine-readable, compact binary representation of semi-structured hierarchical data.

-Data communications have become needlessly bloated, wasting bandwidth and power serializing, deserializing, and transmitting data in text formats.
-The open, text based encodings like SGML, HTML, XML, and JSON got us past the obscure, proprietary formats of the 90s.
-But now their size, codec complexity, and limited type support are becoming liabilities.
-The available binary formats also suffer from lack of types or are unnecessarily complex, and can't be read or edited by humans (a major benefit of text formats).

-The age of plentiful bandwidth and processing power is coming to an end.
-Energy efficiency in software and data transmission is fast becoming a serious cost, battery, heat dissipation, and environmental issue.
-We must meet these challenges with data formats that are versatile, compact, and computationally simple to process when on the critical path, while also retaining human readability and editability.

-Concise Encoding is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power and bandwidth friendly way:
+CBE is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power and bandwidth friendly way:

  * Completely redesigned from the ground up to balance human readability, encoded size, and codec complexity.
- * Split into two formats: [binary-based CBE](https://github.com/kstenerud/concise-binary-encoding) and [text-based CTE](https://github.com/kstenerud/concise-text-encoding).
- * 1:1 type compatibility between formats, allowing transparent conversion between CBE and CTE.
-You can use the more efficient binary format for data interchange and storage, and convert to/from text only when a human needs to be involved.
+ * 1:1 type compatibility between binary-based CBE and [text-based CTE](cte-specification.md), allowing transparent conversion between the two.
- * Fixed-length multi-byte data fields are encoded in little endian byte order to avoid extra processing in the most popular hardware.
- * CBE and CTE are fully specified, eliminating ambiguities and covering edge cases.
  * Documents and specifications are versioned to support future expansion.
  * Support for metadata and comments.
  * Support for references to other parts of the document or to other documents.